 Here are three of the top benefits of having a PCP and maintaining a relationship where you visit regularly.

 1. A PCP is key to maintaining overall health

 PCPs are your first line of defense in living a healthy, well-balanced life.
 They are highly trained to care for and treat a wide range of medical conditions and illnesses.
 To put it simply, they see it all and can help patients manage all kinds of health concerns.

-“We see everything from allergies to heart disease and mental health problems,” says Jessyca Campos, D.O., a PCP with Hackensack Meridian Medical Group.
+“We see everything from allergies to heart disease and mental health problems,” says Alex Gusler, M.D., family medicine specialist at Ocean University Medical Center.
 “Primary care physicians are prepared to support a number of health concerns and conditions, and point you in the right direction if something comes up that requires specialized care.”